-Women's Resources of Monroe County's mission to end domestic violence and sexual assault in our community provides victims in crisis a community resource that is available to them 24 hours per day, 7 days a week, and 365 days per year.
+Safe Monroe's mission to end domestic violence and sexual assault in our community provides victims in crisis a community resource that is available to them 24 hours per day, 7 days a week, and 365 days per year.
 The crisis hotline is staffed by certified volunteers and staff members in accordance to industry standards.
 The 24-hour crisis hotline serves as the initial client contact for crisis intervention which may take the form of crisis counseling, hospital accompaniment, and/or legal advocacy.
-If Women's Resources is not the right community resources for a client's particular situation, the organization will act as a referral between community partners.
+If Safe Monroe is not the right community resources for a client's particular situation, the organization will act as a referral between community partners.